afshinamighi/Courses/basecamp/readme.md

 12. Communicate (both verbal and written) her/his ideas/solutions/questions clearly in both detailed and abstract level.
 13. Oragnise *personal* programming Python projects in *her/his github repository*.
 13. [more? skills?]

+HBO-I Realiseren, Level One:
+User Interaction: Realise and qualitatively test simple interactive products or services on the basis of an interactive design whereby use is made of accessible tools, design guidelines and/or house style.
+Infrustructure: Organise, test and make available of a local/small infrastructure.
+Software: Build, test and make available a simple software system.
+The set-up filling and querying of a data base is part of the software system.
+-->

 ## References:
 ### Programming: